The Constitution of Ahavah BBG #2289

 a.
 Good and welfare is a sacred tradition that has always been in BBYO.
 It is when girls have a chance to open up to one another and talk about their lives.
 No one else is allowed to talk while they are talking.

 b.
-In Good and welfare you can talk about anything you want but the five areas to stick to are; boys, BBYO, school, friends and Family.
+In Good and welfare you can talk about anything you want but the five areas to stick to are; Love Life, BBYO, school, friends and Family.

 c.
 You start it by saying, “For the good and Welfare of Ahavah BBG #2289” ……and you end with saying, “And with that I am a dam proud member of Ahavah BBG #2289 and I love (Insert N’siah’s name here)